howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 </Instruction>

-First off, note that you're entirely removing the `Link` resolvers (as explained before).
-They are not needed because the GraphQL server infers what they look like.
+First, note that the Link resolvers can be removed entirely and maintain the same functionality (as explained in the last section **The query resolution process**).
+They are not needed because GraphQLServer infers what they look like as the follow a general format.

 Also, here's what's going on with the numbered comments:

-1. You're adding a new integer variable that simply serves as a way to generate unique IDs for newly created `Link` elements.
+1. Initialize an integer variable `idCount` which serves as a way to create unique IDs for a new `link` element.
-1. The implementation of the `post` resolver first creates a new `link` object, then adds it to the existing `links` list and finally returns the new `link`.
+2. The `post` resolver creates a new `link` object, then adds it to the existing `links` array and finally returns it.

 Now it's a good time to discuss the second argument that's passed into all resolver functions: `args`.
-Any guesses what it's used for?
+Can you guess what it's used for?

 Correct!
 It carries the _arguments_ for the operation - in this case the `url` and `description` of the `Link` to be created.
 We didn't need it for the `feed` and `info` resolvers before, because the corresponding root fields don't specify any arguments in the schema definition.